AI-Treasure/UdacityMLAssign2/README.md

 ![](steps.png)

-1. **Authentication** : With the Azure machine learning extension, one can create a Service Principal (SP) account, needed for the authentication.
+1. **Authentication** : With the Azure machine learning extension, one can create a Service Principal account, needed for the authentication.
 2. **Automated ML Experiment** : Here, we will use AutoML to create a best fit model.
 3. **Deploy the best model** : The model with the highest accuracy, will be deployed here so that it can be used with API.
 4. **Enable logging** : Here we install Application Insights, which is used for logging.